 A few other notes.
 Following the completion of the National Gallery, Mies’s own office produced a small analytical drawing or sorts – uniformly drawn 1:500 elevations depicting seven of the clear span projects.
 We have added an 8th project back into the mix- the Cantor Drive-In, because of its obvious significance as a precursor to Crown Hall and Mannheim.
 Historically speaking and (we imagine) within Mies’ own office, the unbuilt drive-in restaurant did not fit neatly into the oeuvre, which in turn made the project all the more appealing and critical to the drawing series.

 The order of the projects here and in the 1959 drawing produced by Mies’s office is not quite chronological.
 We followed the order Mies’s office presented the seven projects, with one exception- addition of Cantor).
 It is interesting to note that Mies inserted the 50 x 50 house between IIT and the Convention Hall because the 50 x 50 house studies showed both one- and two-way structural solutions.
-In doing so, the drawings present what Mies referred to as ‘gothic’ structures (one-way structures) first followed by what he referred to as ‘gothic’ structures (two-way structures).
+In doing so, the drawings present what Mies referred to as ‘gothic’ structures (one-way structures) first followed by what he referred to as ‘classical’ structures (two-way structures).
 The 50 x 50 House presents an unusual moment where Mies considered both types of solutions for a particular building.
 Perhaps in Mies’s revisionist drawing the order of work was shuffled a bit to present a clearer trajectory of architectural thought leading up to the National Gallery, and if so, we thought it was important to respect this more conceptual ordering.

 Drawings © 2016-2021 Landry Smith Architect, all rights reserved